 Most importantly, though, is the card’s signup bonus.
 As of this writing, you’ll get 80,000 points for spending $5,000 in your first three months with the card.
 That’s a pretty low threshold for a luxury business credit card, especially when you consider that then travel will be worth upwards of $1,000 when you redeem your points through Chase Ultimate Rewards (they’ll be worth 25% more there).

 In general, if you’re smart about maxing out your rewards on this card, you can set yourself up for some pretty indulgent perks—flights and hotels through the Chase Ultimate Rewards portal, plus the ability to transfer points to partner travel programs.
 And if you feel like getting yourself something instead, you can shop with your points.

 That means the world—or, at minimum, Amazon—is your oyster.
 Just don’t forget to take into account the $95 annual fee before you go diving for pearls.

 Gold?
 How luxurious.
 And because the Amex Business Gold isn’t actually a luxury business credit card—it’s a charge card—this card has no preset spending limit.
 Go ahead and be a high-roller.
 Just make sure you pay off your bill, or you’ll encounter some off-the-wall late fees.

-Travel-wise, you’ll also get lots of the Amex OPEN good stuff, too, like:
+Travel-wise, you’ll also get lots of the Amex Small Business good stuff, too, like:

 To many, luxury isn’t the journey (especially if the journey is an 18-hour flight), it’s the destination.
 Actually, more specifically, it’s the hotel.
 If that’s your vibe, the American Express Starwood Preferred Guest Business Credit Card is probably what you’re looking for.